 Obligation Of Confidentiality

-The Parties have a proprietary interest in this Contract.
-Accordingly, the Contract, and material reviewed in audits pursuant to Sections 12.4 and 22.12 hereunder, shall not be disclosed in whole or in part by either Party, its agents or employees to third parties without the prior written consent of the other Party, which shall not be withheld unreasonably; provided, however, that nothing contained in this Section 21 will be construed to prevent any Party from enforcing any rights created under this Contract.
+The Parties have a proprietary interest in the Contract.
+Accordingly, the Contract, and material reviewed in audits pursuant to Sections 12.4 and 22.12 hereunder, shall not be disclosed in whole or in part by either Party, its agents or employees to third parties without the prior written consent of the other Party, which shall not be withheld unreasonably; provided, however, that nothing contained in this Section 21 will be construed to prevent any Party from enforcing any rights created under the Contract.

 Disclosure To Governmental Or Regulatory Authority

-Notwithstanding Section 21.1, the Parties shall have the right to disclose this Contract to any governmental, judicial, or regulatory authority having jurisdiction to require such disclosure, but shall exert reasonable effort to secure confidential treatment of this Contract.
+Notwithstanding Section 21.1, the Parties shall have the right to disclose the Contract to any governmental, judicial, or regulatory authority having jurisdiction to require such disclosure, but shall exert reasonable effort to secure confidential treatment of the Contract.

 Disclosure To Counsel, Advisors And Auditors

-The Parties hereto acknowledge that independent legal counsel, advisors and auditors may, from time to time, be provided with a copy of this Contract and agree that such disclosure does not require consent by the other Party, provided that each such counsel, advisor and auditor agrees to abide by the terms and conditions of this Section 21.
+The Parties hereto acknowledge that independent legal counsel, advisors and auditors may, from time to time, be provided with a copy of the Contract and agree that such disclosure does not require consent by the other Party, provided that each such counsel, advisor and auditor affirms to its client that it agrees to abide by the terms and conditions of this Section 21.

 MISCELLANEOUS